lock3/wg21/p2258/appendix.md

 foo::template %temp<int>::id
 ```

-FIXME: Add discussion of precedence and examples from email.

 If we choose this direction, then we should also choose an alternative for the
 `reflexpr` operator so that they naturally complement each other.
 For example,
 we could choose `/` for the reflection operator.